CCPM-IO/.github/onboarding/onboarding.md

 ## Meetings

 **Lab Meetings:**
-- Lab meetings are scheduled for one hour, 1:00 PM on Mondays.
+- Lab meetings are scheduled for two hours, 12:00 PM on Wednesdays.
 All members of I/O are expected to attend if possible.
 Meetings are expected to be a supportive environment for learning, constructive criticism, help, and scientific discussions.

 **Additional Meetings:**
 1. A weekly meeting at 1:00 PM MT Tuesday afternoon with the Biobank team to present I/O updates and receive feedback to improve I/O pipelines.
-2. A weekly meeting at 1:00 PM MT Wednesday afternoon with select members of research team to discuss research freeze pipelines.
+2. A weekly meeting at 9:00 AM MT Monday morning with DNANexus, and EPIC teams to align on goals for return of results pipelines with DNANexus.
-3. A monthly meeting at 10:00 AM MT first Friday of every month with CCPM research team to discuss updates and collaboration opportunities.

 **Ad-Hoc Meetings:** Any member can add an ad hoc meeting as needed.
 - Ad hoc meetings are meant to help I/O members get advice and help on projects, prepare for presentations, etc.